microsoft/prose/documentation/prose/usage.md

 The Microsoft.ProgramSynthesis package unites the core pieces of the meta-synthesizer.
 Here are the included assemblies:

--   **Microsoft.ProgramSynthesis** includes the core functionality for manipulating ASTs, validating DSLs, maintain a DSL and a set of its operators, and core infrastructure for the synthesis algorithms.
+-   **Microsoft.ProgramSynthesis.** includes the core functionality for manipulating ASTs, validating DSLs, maintain a DSL and a set of its operators, and core infrastructure for the synthesis algorithms.
 -   **dslc.exe** is a DSL compiler.
 This is the executable that